altunyurt/myth-player/README.md

 ##### sources

 Sources for the media player.
-Sources can either be provided at the initilasation or set later by player.setSources.
+Sources can either be provided at the initialization or set later by player.setSources.
 Please see the example.